 Williams also addressed the logistical challenges of a vaccine.
 Three of the four major vaccines in clinical trial require cold storage and two injections taken at different times.
 He said the plan anticipates the need for cold storage and tracking of patients.

 Brig.
 Gen. Levon E. Cumpton of the Missouri National Guard said the guard will continue to aid in COVID-19 logistics, along with assisting with civil unrest and their military commitments overseas.

 Parson also encouraged Missouri residents to receive a seasonal flu vaccine as part of efforts to lessen potential strain on hospitals.

 Saliva testing machines unveiled in Kansas City

-The governor referenced an event he attended earlier Thursday morning: the unveiling a new COVID-19 saliva testing machine at Truman Medical Center in Kansas City.
+The governor referenced an event he attended earlier Thursday morning: the unveiling of a new COVID-19 saliva testing machine at Truman Medical Center in Kansas City.
 At the briefing, Parson said three more machines would soon be up and running in different areas of the state, including one in central Missouri.

 There is already a machine at Washington University that serves the St. Louis area.
 The saliva test, approved by the FDA in August, was developed by the university.